-UPDATE: A Guide to the Legal System of the Islamic Republic of Iran
+UPDATE: The Legal System and Research of the Islamic Republic of Iran

 By Omar Sial